system-zero/system-zero/README.md

 ## ZERO_POINT_ONE_STATE

-And so we did.
-We've added many features and convienences, during those last three months, and now we have a way to extend the system in a dynamical way.
+And so we did, with many added features and convienences, during those last three months, and now we have a way to extend the system in a dynamical way.

 But this development fulfiled one other purpose too.
 The idea for a Common Programming Language Specification.
 This is an implemetation of such a specification, which it is believed that can be used as a base, to define the semantics and its syntax.

-As a small synopsis of the development of this system, and as of now (20 July), we've
+As a small synopsis of the development of this system, and as of now (20 July), have been implemented:
-implemented:

   - an ala [vim](http://www.vim.org) [editor](data/docs/editor.md)
   - a [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) [window manager](data/docs/v.md)
   - a very early draft of a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) [utility](data/docs/zs.md)